yesgee/socialights/final-report.md

 ####Android-Server Connectivity

 The game used Socket programming in Java with TCP as the communication protocol.
 This was chosen over HTTP due to the reliability TCP provides.
+Moreover, socket model offered push to state changes from the server.
 Once the socket client opens a connection, the server is able to serve the game object in JSON format.
 Moreover, the communication between the client and server is made asynchronously offering a non blocking user interface.
 To achieve this, the Rx library is used, which provides subscribing to and publishing events and callbacks.
 The following code snippet shows the client subscribing for a startGame action.
 ```java
 client.startGame(game.getId()).subscribe(new Action1<Game>(){
       @Override